-- your organisation and what services it delivers (ie type of services, outlet locations, hours of operation, proximity to transport, size) - the relevant capabilities (experience, skills and qualifications) of staff who are directly and indirectly delivering CFC Helpline (Financial Counsellors, administration support) - development and training you will be providing to staff to ensure they have the necessary skills, qualifications and support to deliver services to people under financial stress.
+- your organisation and what services it delivers (i.e. type of services, outlet locations, hours of operation, proximity to transport, size) - staff/volunteers who will be directly and indirectly delivering Emergency Relief (i.e. paid and unpaid staff, administration support) - development and training you will be providing staff (paid and unpaid) to ensure they have the necessary skills and support to deliver services to people under financial stress.

-Criterion 2: Explain how your organisation will deliver CFC Helpline services to people in financial crisis.
+Criteria 2: Explain how your organisation will deliver Commonwealth Emergency Relief services to people in financial crisis.